mty22/krunker.io-translations/README.md

 You're also welcome to modify [CODEOWNERS](https://github.com/mty22/krunker.io-translations/blob/main/CODEOWNERS) file if you wish to be added as a default reviewer.

-KR rewards and Krunker account verification is awarded based on contribution levels, typically from 500KR to 50,000KR.
+KR rewards and Krunker account verification is typically awarded based on contribution levels, typically from 500KR to 50,000KR.
 If you are curious, have a look at both [Payouts guide](https://github.com/mty22/krunker.io-translations/blob/main/kr_payment_guide.txt) and [Payouts sent](https://github.com/mty22/krunker.io-translations/blob/main/kr_payouts.csv).

 We will also assign the Translator Contributor role in [Krunker Bunker](https://discord.gg/krunker) Discord with a unique colour!